FuriousGeorge19/Chitra-Agastya-MIDS-projects-repo/PredictingFlightDelays/Readme.md

 * Weather table: A weather table  has been pre-downloaded from the National Oceanic and Atmospheric Administration repository  to S3 in the form of  parquet files

 The project will be using Spark in Databricks.

+The full html report of the project can be found in the attached html file.
+The ipynb file is the source for the report.
+Some of the graphs will show as tables as if viewed outside of databricks as they use the visualization embedded in databricks.